olavurmortensen/olavurmortensen.github.io/index.md

-My name is Ólavur Mortensen, I work for [FarGen](https://www.fargen.fo/en) and am a PhD student in population genetics at the [University of the Faroe Islands](https://www.setur.fo/en).
+My name is Ólavur Mortensen.
+I'm an engineer with a background in applied mathematics and experience in machine learning, bioinformatics, and high-performance computing.
+I love learning new things, and my broad background has given me the ability to learn to understand complex technologies quickly.
+Nature is my biggest inspiration, and I therefore aspire to contribute to a sustainable future.

 ![image](images/headshot.jpg)